AzeemWaqarr/AzeemWaqarr/README.md

-# Hi there! 👋 I'm Azeen
+# Hi there! 👋 I'm Azeem

 ## 💻 About Me
 I'm a Computer Science graduate from FAST NUCES Islamabad, passionate about software development, web technologies, and AI-driven solutions.
 I love building projects that solve real-world problems and constantly learning new technologies.